-- I. Demonstrates a broad understanding of the key issues of and core debates in the discipline of International Relations.
+- I. Demonstrates a broad understanding of the key issues of and core methods in the discipline.

-- I. Demonstrates critical understanding of the key problems and issues addressed in International Relations.

-- II.
-Demonstrates engagement with the selection, application and utilisation of methods appropriate to the study of International Relations.
+- I. Demonstrates critical understanding of the key problems and issues addressed in the discipline. - II.
+Demonstrates engagement with the selection, application and utilization of disciplinary appropriate methods.

-- I. Demonstrates a systematic understanding of practical issues and problems faced in the study of International Relations (explicitly addressing Equality, Diversity and Inclusion/Education for Sustainable Development). - II.
-Demonstrates a systematic understanding of a core problem or issue in International Relations through a senior seminar. - III.
-Demonstrates a systematic understanding of major debates in International Relations, and uses sophisticated disciplinary analysis that utilises knowledge from cognate fields as is appropriate.
+- I. Demonstrates a systematic understanding of practical issues and problems the discipline faces (explicitly addressing Equality, Diversity and Inclusion/Education for Sustainable Development). - II.
+Demonstrates a systematic understanding of a core problem or issue in the discipline through a senior project or senior seminar. - III.
+Demonstrates a systematic understanding of major debates and using sophisticated disciplinary analysis that utilises knowledge from other cognate fields as is appropriate.